 Dragon Quest VIII

 If there's a more joyful JRPG on mobile than Dragon Quest VIII, we've yet to see it.
 From its verdant world to its stellar animation and voice cast, this is top-quality stuff.

-The game feels good, plays exceptional, and is going to deliver on absolutely everything that one might expect from a game belonging to the genre.Download Dragon Quest VIII
+The game feels good, plays exceptionally, and is going to deliver absolutely everything that one might expect from a title belonging to the genre.Download Dragon Quest VIII

 Chrono Trigger remains one of the finest JRPGs ever made, with a dizzying time-traveling plot and excellent combat.
 In the visuals department, it's still pretty good, although there are plenty of other games much more enticing.
 However, the experience doesn't even come close to the one in this amazing Japanese RPG.Download Chrono Trigger

 It would be a gross insult to describe this as a port.
 Final Fantasy XV Pocket Edition takes the bones of the console game and completely rebuilds it for mobile.

 It's pretty different from all the other FF games, but a little bit of change is always good - especially when it is as well done as it is in this one.Download Final Fantasy XV Pocket Edition